oapicf/pinterest-sdk/clients/objc/generated/docs/OAICatalogsApi.md

 OAICatalogsListProductsByFilterRequest* catalogsListProductsByFilterRequest = [[OAICatalogsListProductsByFilterRequest alloc] init]; // Object holding a group of filters for a catalog product group
 NSString* bookmark = @"bookmark_example"; // Cursor used to fetch the next page of items (optional) NSNumber* pageSize = @25; // Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/getting-started/pagination/'>Pagination</a> for more information. (optional) (default to @25)
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. (optional) (default to @25)
-NSString* adAccountId = @"adAccountId_example"; // Unique identifier of an ad account. (optional)
+NSString* adAccountId = @"adAccountId_example"; // Unique identifier of an ad account. (optional) NSNumber* pinMetrics = @(NO); // Specify whether to return 90d and lifetime Pin metrics.
+Total comments and total reactions are only available with lifetime Pin metrics.
+If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
+Lifetime metrics are available for all Pin formats since then. (optional) (default to @(NO))

 OAICatalogsApi*apiInstance = [[OAICatalogsApi alloc] init];

-// List filtered products
+// List products by filter
 [apiInstance productsByProductGroupFilterListWithCatalogsListProductsByFilterRequest:catalogsListProductsByFilterRequest
               bookmark:bookmark
               pageSize:pageSize
               adAccountId:adAccountId
+              pinMetrics:pinMetrics
           completionHandler: ^(OAICatalogsProductGroupPinsList200Response* output, NSError* error) {
                         if (output) {
                             NSLog(@"%@", output);